 Supreme Court's new term brings fresh opportunity for conservative majority to flex its muscle

+Supreme Court's new term brings fresh opportunity for conservative majority to flex its muscleget the free app

 Washington — The Supreme Court is set to gather Monday to kick off its new nine-month term, one that is expected to bring another round of divisive decisions on hot-button issues like affirmative action, voting rights, elections and LGBTQ discrimination, cases that could showcase the power of the court's six-justice conservative majority.